Onufriev-Lab/GBION_tutorial/README.md

   gb_neckscale_ion_2_pp=1,
   gb_neckscale_ion_2_pn=1,
   gb_neckscale_ion_2_nn=1,
-  gbsa=3,
  /
-&wt type='TEMP0', istep1=0, istep2=9999, value1=0.0, value2=300.0 /
+&wt type='TEMP0', istep1=0, istep2=19999, value1=0.0, value2=300.0 /
-&wt type='TEMP0', istep1=9999, istep2=10000, value1=300.0, value2=300.0 /
+&wt type='TEMP0', istep1=19999, istep2=20000, value1=300.0, value2=300.0 /
 &wt type='END' /
 DISANG=disang_NaCl.txt
 &end
+RESTRAIN DNA
+0.01
+RES 1 24
+END
+END
 ```
 The parameters of the simulation are:
 `imin=0` – MD simulation without minimization

-`nstlim=10000` – length of the simulation in time steps
+`nstlim=20000` – length of the simulation in time steps

-`dt=0.0002` – time step of simulation in ps
+`dt=0.002` – time step of simulation in ps
 `ntf=2` – turning calculation of the force for SHAKE constrained bonds of
 `ntc=2` – Enable SHAKE to constrain all bonds involving hydrogen
 `tempi=0.0` – initial temperature of the system in K
 `temp0=300.0` – final temperature of the system in K
 `ntpr=100` – write values to out file every 100 steps
 `ntwx=100` – add snapshot to trajectory file every 100 steps
 `ntb=0` – no periodic boundary conditions
 `ntp=0` – turning off barostat
 `ntt=3` – turning on Langevin thermostat
 `gamma_ln=0.05` – Langevin thermostat collision frequency.
 In case of implicit water also controls speed of atoms
 `ig=-1`– random seed for Langevin dynamics

-`&wt type='TEMP0', istep1=0, istep2=9999, value1=0.0, value2=300.0` – defining heating of the system from 0 K to 300 K
+`&wt type='TEMP0', istep1=0, istep2=19999, value1=0.0, value2=300.0` – defining heating of the system from 0 K to 300 K

-To run the heating of the system type in command line:
+To run the heating of the system type in command line being in the directory  `Dickerson_Drew_Dodecamer_files`:

 `pmemd.cuda -O -i heat.in -o heat.out -p dna.top -c min.ncrst -ref dna.crd -r heat.ncrst -x heat.nc -inf heat.mdinfo`

+AMBER would produce the next files after this simulation:
+* `heat.out` – contains aggregate parameters of the system, such as temperature and energies
+* `heat.nc` – contains time series of the atom coordinates of the system
+* `heat.ncrst` – final coordinates of the system

-### SECTION 5.
-Equilibration of the histone tails
+### 2.4 Equilibration of the system

-For accurate nucleosome simulation, it's crucial to begin by equilibrating the initially stretched histone tails.
-This involves running a molecular dynamics simulation for a sufficient duration to allow the tails to naturally condense onto the nucleosome, ensuring a more realistic starting configuration for detailed study and analysis of nucleosome behavior under various conditions.
-The input file for this step (`equil.in`, available via ([link](https://github.com/Onufriev-Lab/GBION_tutorial/blob/main/Nucleosome_files/equil.in))) consists of the lines below:
+Now let ions relax around DNA at 300 K. The input file for this step `equil.in` consists of the lines below:
 ```
 equilibration
  &cntrl